Data Capture Workflow

 JTAG or Ethernet interface logic to communicate with MATLAB

-Trigger and capture condition logic that can be configured at run time
+Trigger and capture condition logic that you can configure at run time

 A ready-to-capture signal to control data flow from the FPGA